-The 2013 VSF General Research Grant was awarded to Linda Hasadsri, MD, PhD Clinical Biochemical Genetics Fellow – Mayo Clinic, Rochester, MN, for her project entitled "Detection of 4-Hydroxy-2-Oxoglutarate Aldolase Metabolites in Urine for the Diagnosis of Primary Hyperoxaluria Type III."
+The 2013 General Research Grant was awarded to Linda Hasadsri, MD, PhD Clinical Biochemical Genetics Fellow – Mayo Clinic, Rochester, MN, for her project entitled "Detection of 4-Hydroxy-2-Oxoglutarate Aldolase Metabolites in Urine for the Diagnosis of Primary Hyperoxaluria Type III."

 Applications are due by March 15, for projects starting after June 1 of the same year.

 Complete the Application for Research Grant.

 Applications will be evaluated using the following scientific criteria:

 - Scientific significance;

 - Soundness of research plan;

 - Potential for the project to lead to further exploration beyond grant period; and

 - Transferability of research findings to actual practice.